 iPollingTM Results Review

-Recently, Peeriosity’s iPollingTM was used by an Automation COE Expert at member company to understand the staffing sizes and implementation speeds specifically related to bots.
-Responses were posted real-time, with visibility to company responses available to all Peeriosity members, allowing for direct communication with peers using Peeriosity’s integrated Peer MailTM capabilities.
+Recently, Peeriosity’s iPollingTM was used by an Automation COE Expert at a member company to understand the staffing sizes and implementation speeds specifically related to bots.
+Responses were posted in real-time, with visibility to company responses available to all Peeriosity members, allowing for direct communication with peers using Peeriosity’s integrated Peer MailTM capabilities.

 The first polling question on staffing size asked for details on the number of people member companies currently have allocated to developing bots.
 While 19% don’t have anyone allocated because they haven’t started yet, 43% indicated they have 3 to 5 people allocated to developing bots.
 19% report having more than 6, and the remaining 19% have 1 or 2 people allocated.
 Here are the details:

 While it is a bit of an estimate for how many bots the COE development team can implement in a year on average, it can be helpful to know what the general parameters are for companies with implementation experience.
-While 39% indicate that it’s too early to tell, 26% report they expect their team to implement more than 20 bots per year, 9% think number is between 10 and 15, and the remaining 26% expect the number to be between 1 and 5.
+While 39% indicate that it’s too early to tell, 26% report they expect their team to implement more than 20 bots per year, 9% think the number is between 10 and 15, and the remaining 26% expect the number to be between 1 and 5.

 Here are some comments from responding companies:

 - I have found that bot counts are very deceiving.
 It depends on the process being automated (complexity, systems, SME engagement, etc).